These countries are in the EU/EEA.

 Regarding applications for residence permits for skilled workers, an employer may also apply on behalf of the employee’s spouse/cohabitant and children.
 In such case, you must have written authorisation from the family members.
 If you hand in the applications for the employee and the family members at the same time, they will also receive the answer to their applications at the same time.

-- Employees cannot start working before being granted a residence permit.
+- Employees cannot start working until a residence permit has been granted.
 In some cases, however, employees may start working before the application has been considered, provided that they have received confirmation from the police (the early employment scheme).

 - If the worker is granted a residence permit, it will have an expiry date.
 Most residence permits are renewable.
 Workers must apply for renewal no later than one month before the permit expires in order to retain all their rights.
 We recommend applying two to three months before the permit expires.